joeyjoey1234/Ardunio---x27-Stepper-Speedo-Gauge---LS-Swap/README.md

  - Atinty85 i have is at 16mhz
  - i recomend you use caps above 16v for extra cushion

-#Warnings
+# Warnings
 Its a bit jumpy because your not suposed to control stepper motors with a atiny or ardunio usualy your going to use a stepper control chip like a AX1201728SG with the same libaray if you want that smooooothness.

 I personally did it this way to have a speedo without spending like 100+$ on a device that converts the speedo signal into the spinning speedo cable.

+If you buy parts off aliexpress it comes out really cheap, maybe the most expensive parts would be the stepper motors and what ever your going to use as a programer

-#Example board
+# Example board
 I have 2 versions of this project Circuit board on PCBWAY

 Keep in mind these are for cars.